RohmSemiconductor/Linux-Kernel-PMIC-Drivers/README.md

 Some PMIC power outputs are also connected to beaglebone black ADC and actual voltages are measured.
 This testing is not accurate though.

+For some PMICs we perform additional tests for other features but the regulators.

     Inaccurate picture to illustrate the potential setup.